Louisville, KY Office Overview

 Louisville, KY Green Office Space

-While not yet ranking in the Top 30 Green Office Markets in the U.S., green office space in Louisville is on the rise, with dozens of projects scattered throughout the metropolitan area.
+While not yet ranking in the Top 30 markets in the U.S., green office space in Louisville is on the rise, with dozens of projects scattered throughout the metropolitan area.

-The ShelbyHurst Office Campus on 600 North Hurstbourne Parkway in Louisville is a local example of a Class A green building.
-With over 125,000 square feet of space, this 4-story office property was built in 2012 and is LEED certified.
-As tenants, national and global investors seek out green certified office assets for their use and portfolios, the green office trend will continue to take root in Louisville.
+The ShelbyHurst Office Campus on 600 North Hurstbourne Parkway is a local example of a Class A green building.
+With over 125,000 square feet of space, this 4-story property was built in 2012 and is LEED certified.
+As tenants, national and global investors seek out green certified assets for their use and portfolios, the green office trend will continue to take root in Louisville.

 Louisville, KY's Top Office-Using Sectors